kenpower/TicTacToeRefactoring_Worksheet/readme.md

 ## Smells

 Go through this code and identify smells (code which which make the project less maintainable).
+Do you understand what method does?
+Do you understand what each loop is for?
+If teh answer to the previous questions is "No", then maybe that code could be come clearer

 ## Easy changes